B2B Budget Allocation: Benchmarks to CAC

 The Content Investment Split Model

-The Content Investment Split Model allocates content marketing budgets across formats, topics, and demand states based on pipeline impact and competitive gaps.
-This framework prevents content budget from defaulting to blog posts and social media without strategic rationale.
+Content budgets default to blog posts and social without anyone asking why.
+The Content Investment Split Model allocates content marketing budgets across formats, topics, and demand states based on pipeline impact and competitive gaps, giving you a strategic rationale before you open a single creative brief.

 Components: